mlcolab/Pathfinder.jl/docs/src/examples/initializing-hmc.md

 ## DynamicHMC.jl

-To use DynamicHMC, we first need to transform our model to an unconstrained space using [TransformVariables.jl](https://tamaspapp.eu/TransformVariables.jl/stable/) and wrap it in a type that implements the [LogDensityProblems.jl](https://github.com/tpapp/LogDensityProblems.jl) interface:
+To use DynamicHMC, we first need to transform our model to an unconstrained space using [TransformVariables.jl](https://tamaspapp.eu/TransformVariables.jl/stable/) and wrap it in a type that implements the [LogDensityProblems interface](@extref LogDensityProblems log-density-api) (see [DynamicHMC's worked example](@extref DynamicHMC worked_example)):

 ```@example 1
 using DynamicHMC, ForwardDiff, LogDensityProblems, LogDensityProblemsAD, TransformVariables